RyannKim327/Google-Scholar-Scrape/Readme.md

 ```
 ---
 ### Get Citations .getCitation(string agent[optional], string citeID)
-> This function is just to get some citations such as MLA,
+> This function is just to get some citations such as MLA, APA, Chicago, Harvard,

 ---
 ### License